hehonglu123/IMU_3D_Tracking/SKIN_TEST/README.md

 Please install matplotlib, numpy, scipy, pandas.
 Madgwick is provided in the project.
+Some functions were rewritten from the scikit-kinematics library as required due to the fact data and sampling rates need to be dynamic.

 #Folder Structure
 * Root: Contains everything including all the Python scripts